 The more you move forward with your self, your calling, and your desires, even in the face of not knowing, is when the adventure really begins to unfold.
 It’s you.
 It’s the wild, beautiful you we’ve been waiting for.

 Moriah Norris-Hale is a writer, mama, and a teacher who lives in the Blue Ridge Mountains in North Carolina.
 She’s in a constant process of discovery, and trying to understand this adventure called Life we are on.
 She loves helping people, especially women, discover more of who they are, what their deepest gifts and desires are, and how to bring more of those gifts into the world.
-These days, she spends a lot of time with her one-year-old daughter, playing and fostering a lot of play, curiosity, and wonder.
+These days, she spends a lot of time with her two-year-old daughter, playing and fostering a lot of play, curiosity, and wonder.
 You can read more of her writing at her website, or connect with her on Instagram.